git/git.github.io/SoC-2016-Microprojects.md

 git tag --contains <id> prints the whole help text if <id> is invalid.
 It should only show the error message instead.
 Cf. $gmane/284328

+### Make upload-pack and receive-pack use the parse-options api

+These still use a hand-rolled option parser, which can be replaced by using the parse-options api.
+Each of these files can be a microproject of its own.